-In order to understand the impact of bug types on the defect management process, we analyzed the time spent by developers on fixing bugs.
-We hypothesized that the type of a bug has a significant impact on the time to fix, since Mandelbugs tend to be more difficult to reproduce and to diagnose than Bohrbugs.
+that the type of a bug has a significant impact on the time to fix, since Mandelbugs tend to be more difficult to reproduce and to diagnose than Bohrbugs.
 We collected from each bug report the date at which it was issued, as well as the date at which the bug was considered definitively solved by developers, and computed the difference between these two dates.
 This time period includes the time spent by developers on reproducing the failure reported by the users, diagnosing its root cause, developing a fix for the bug, and validating the effectiveness of the fix through testing and user feedback.
 It does not include the time required for users to reproduce the failure on-site before a bug report is filed; however, we expect that the delay for this activity is no longer for Bohrbugs than for Mandelbugs, given their transient nature, and therefore the time to fix obtained from the bug reports should not bias the comparison in favor of Mandelbugs.

-We compared the time to fix for Bohrbugs and Mandelbugs by means of the Wilcoxon rank-sum test [34], which assesses whether one of two independent samples tends to attain larger values.
-TABLE V provides the average and the standard deviation of the time to fix for each class of bugs.
-It also shows whether the null hypothesis that for both types of bugs the time to fix is sampled from the same distribution can be rejected at a type I error level of 10%, which is the case for a pvalue below 0.1.
+We compared the time to fix for Bohrbugs and Mandelbugs by means of the Wilcoxon rank-sum test [19], which assesses whether one of two independent samples tends to attain larger values.
+Table 5 provides the average and the standard deviation of the time to fix for each class of bugs.
+It also shows whether the null hypothesis that for both types of bugs the time to fix is sampled from the same distribution can be rejected at a type I error level of 10%, which is the case for a p-value below 0.1.
 Since multiple comparisons (one per project) are being performed, using unadjusted p-values for making a test decision would lead to a probability of at least one false rejection that is larger than the type I error level chosen.
-We therefore adopted the Benjamini-Hochberg procedure [35], controlling the false rejection probability and retaining a higher power of the tests, to derive adjusted p-values.
+We therefore adopted the Benjamini-Hochberg procedure [20], controlling the false rejection probability and retaining a higher power of the tests, to derive adjusted p-values.
 Despite this correction, which makes the tests more conservative, the null hypothesis can be rejected for three of the four projects (Linux, HTTPD, and AXIS); in each of these cases, the time to fix tends to be greater for Mandelbugs (including both NAM and ARB classes) than for Bohrbugs.
 One possible cause for this finding is that upon a failure caused by a Mandelbug the developer often requires additional information to understand its nature and to detect the underlying bug in the code.
 Moreover, Mandelbugs may be located in components that are more difficult to maintain (e.g., a problematic code area that can be dealt with only by few developers in the team).
-As Mandelbugs seem to be more difficult and time-consuming TABLE VI: Contingency tables for bug type and severity.
+As Mandelbugs seem to be more difficult and time-consuming to cope with than Bohrbugs, strategies specifically tailored for Mandelbugs should be useful to improve the reliability of software systems in a cost-effective way, both by means of fault tolerance mechanisms and by specific testing methods.